 If accepted, the participation fee is $50 usd.
 Please click on each Forum below for past Outcome Reports, Award Ceremony Recordings, and Project Designs. *Note to IBDP CAS Coordinators: the Forum is designed to meet all seven learning outcomes - Click here to see how.

-Summer 2023 Forum - AquaAlliance: Flood, Drought or Pollution?
+July/August 2023 Forum - AquaAlliance: Flood, Drought or Pollution?
 Mobilizing Youth to Solve Water Crises (Click Here for the Award Announcement.
 Click Here for the Outcome Report)

 Life starts with water.
 More than 60% of the human body is made of water.
 Yet almost half of the people on earth do not have access to this basic necessity.
 Around 2.2 billion people lack access to safe drinking water and 4.2 billion people lack safely managed sanitation services (WHO).

-This summer, students will examine the underlying issues around the global water crisis and its impacts on society.
-They will analyze and propose solutions to address water-related challenges in their assigned country.
-From national policy reviews to consumer behavior examinations, students will recommend innovative products, services and policies to solve the water challenge before it is too late.
+In the summer of 2023, students examined the underlying issues around the global water crisis and its impacts on society.
+They analyzed and proposed solutions to address water-related challenges in their assigned country.
+From national policy reviews to consumer behavior examinations, students recommended innovative products, services and policies to solve the water challenge before it is too late.

 January 2023 Forum - Happy Teens: Website Design Challenge.
 (Click Here for the Team List and the Outcome Report)